SamyKadd/SYSC-3110-Project-Uno-Flip-card-game---G27/Data_Structures.md

 **Why this design:**
 - Single source of truth for GUI rendering
-- View only needs GameState, not entire Game object
+- View only needs GameStateEvent, not entire Game object
 - Easy to serialize for future save/load features
 - Clear contract between Model and View
 - Supports stateless View rendering